AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/create-folder.md

 1. On the displayed folder details page, switch on the AVEVA Data Hub service, then select **Enable** to confirm the selection.

+   **Note:** The default maximum number of namespaces for a tenant is five.
+To increase this maximum, customers must communicate this request to AVEVA.

 1. Select the ellipse button on the bottom right of the Service tile and then select **Manage Roles** to ensure that the services turned on has the relevant permissions to be accessed by users.